 The Care Center in Southaven helps a lot.
 They have clothes, diapers, wipes, basinettes, etc. They were a lifesaver during my last pregnancy.

 A government program that provides food to needy Women, Infants and Children (WIC).
 According to several EMMs they sell car seats to needy moms for $10.

 A government program providing community-based maternal and child health home visitation

-The Baby Shop
+The Baby Shop now defunct?

 A Shelby County program for new an expectant mothers.
 3740 N. Watkins St. Memphis, TN 38127 901-358-3391

 A parenting program that aims to improve brain and social skills development in children ages 0-3 by driving the behavioral change of caregivers through parent education programs and ongoing mentor support.
 One of the programs they offer is “Baby Bucks” – where parents can earn “bucks” for attending classes, and then spend the money in the OSC Baby Store to purchase vital infant care items including: diapers, formula, clothing, books, cribs, strollers, and more.
 They take donations of new baby items and cash.

 A county program to reward good mother and child health habits.
 Each time you go to the doctor or health clinic for a checkup, they will stamp the coupons in your Happy Birthday Baby Book.
 You receive discounts on soap, lotion, disposable diapers, toys, and clothes.
 You can also get personal care items, free grocery items, fast food, and much more.

 According to this Memphis Parent magazine article, this store provides diapers, wipes, baby gear and clothing to women in need ages 20+ and they accept donations of baby items.
 2285 Frayser Blvd 859-6832.

 A place where you can post items you are giving away, respond to posts and request specific items.